Small Business Multiplier and valuing a business

 - Defense spending is also helping the California economy

-In a positive economic environment, one can be optimistic about the buy-sell market mainly in manufacturing among other industry sectors in California.
+In a positive economic environment, one can be optimistic about the buy-sell market, particularly in manufacturing and other industry sectors in California.

 Multiplier Method: Profit Valuation Options

-While the multiplier method for small businesses can provide a quick valuation option to retiring business owners in California, it’s essential to keep in mind that it’s just one of many earning or income valuation methods available.
+While the multiplier method for small businesses can provide a quick valuation option for retiring business owners in California, it’s essential to keep in mind that it’s just one of many methods for valuing earnings or income.

 There are several other methods commonly used in addition to the business multiplier method for determining the value of a small business.